 (2) In subsection (1) —

-“assigned contract” means a contract for access to gas transmission capacity, or for related matters, the rights and liabilities under which are assigned from the corporation to the assignee, except that it does not include an exempt contract as defined by section 20(5).
+assigned contract means a contract for access to gas transmission capacity, or for related matters, the rights and liabilities under which are assigned from the corporation to the assignee, except that it does not include an exempt contract as defined by section 20(5).

 18. Corporation to complete necessary transactions